 CD comes in 100% recyclable digifile wallet made from FSC certified sustainable card, printed with an environmentally-friendly focus using vegetable based inks.
 Artwork features gatefold photography by Ruth Goller.

-Includes digital pre-order of Steal The Light.
+Includes unlimited streaming of Steal The Light

 Since their inception, Let Spin have maintained an egalitarian musical ethos, giving each member the opportunity to write for the project and have equal say over its decision-making.
 Yet, with their third album, Steal The Light, it is the progress they have made in developing their respective compositional voices and musical outlooks independently that has resulted in their most accomplished, experimental and meticulously-produced album to date.